denten-papers/blunt-instrumental/blunt.md

 (commons-based peer production).[^13] I am therefore inspired by *Wikipedia* the community, not *MediaWiki* the tool.

-Finally, the emphasis on community-building leads us to standards and best practices.
+The emphasis on community-building leads us to standards and best practices.
 Rather than tools, we need initiatives that promote methodological and not just instrumental innovation: humanities-based alternatives to associations like the *Society for Political Methodology and the International